 Victory and Glory: The American Civil War

-One of Lock’n Load’s three digital releases in 2020, Victory & Glory’s American Civil War outing is an excellent board-game style experience featuring an area-control style strategy layer, card mechanics and a tactical battle interface.
+One of Lock ‘n Load’s three digital releases in 2020, Victory and Glory: The American Civil War is an excellent board-game style experience featuring an area-control style strategy layer, card mechanics and a tactical battle interface.
 You can play out the entire conflict as either the Union or the Confederacy in a campaign that’s highly replayable.

 Vive l’Empereur!
 Here’s our guide to the best Napoleonic games